infiniteloom/project-3-frontend/README.md

 ## Project Description
 MUSIC JOURNAL
-An app that allows the blog owner to review new music and, the visitor to discover new music.
+An app to help visitors discover new music, featuring reviews of albums and interviews with artists.

 USER STORY:
-- The editor/blog admin will be able to login and have access to create, edit and destroy the music review.
+- The editor/blog admin will be able to login and have access to create, edit and destroy articles.
-- Users will be able to go on the app and view the content.
+- Users will visit the public-facing side of the site and browse articles on new music.
+- Users can click through the landing page gallery items to view individual articles.

 POST MVP:
-Multiple visitors will be able to login and leave their coments on reviews.
+- Multiple visitors will be able to create accounts, login and leave their comments on reviews.

 INSPIRATION: